 We are carrying out structural, civil, mechanical, electrical, geotechnical, façade and traffic engineering, environmental consultancy, as well as health and safety and lighting services.
 Other disciplines within Arup advised on specific aspects of the works, such as maritime engineers and highway engineers helping with the design and execution of the new pedestrian bridge.

 3 new landmark towers

-Through our multidisciplinary engineering services, we have managed to deliver a sensitive but ground-breaking refurbishment to create a unique development. ” Conor Hayes Chartered Structural Engineer
+Through our multidisciplinary engineering services, we have managed to deliver a sensitive but ground-breaking refurbishment to create a unique development. ” Conor Hayes Structural Engineer

 Industrial heritage site preps for the future